srburk/StatelyShipments/README.md

 # Stately Shipments

 The objective of this project was to develop an iOS app in Objective-C with UIKit.
+It should take in 2 states as input and calculate the cheapest shipping route along the contiguous United States.
+The government has imposed a fee on crossing state borders that I allow the user to set, and the fuel cost from state to state can vary and requires a 3rd-party API to get access.

 ## Architecture Breakdown